 - Some people who take too many Naratriptan tablets may have worse headaches (medication overuse headache).
 If your headaches get worse, your healthcare provider may decide to stop your treatment with Naratriptan tablets.

-- If you take too many Naratriptan tablets, call your healthcare provider or go to the nearest hospital emergency room right away.
+- If you take too much Naratriptan tablets, call your healthcare provider or go to the nearest hospital emergency room right away.

 - You should write down when you have headaches and when you take Naratriptan tablets so you can talk with your healthcare provider about how Naratriptan tablets are working for you.